-Unwritten Rules of the Cruising Life: how to seamlessly adapt to the cruising community is an introductory course, designed for people who are actively preparing to cruise as well as people who are starting to explore whether they might like cruising.
+Unwritten Rules Of The Cruising Life is an introductory course, designed for people who are actively preparing to cruise as well as people who are starting to explore whether they might like cruising.

 For those who are preparing to cruise, it's an opportunity to get a leg up on that first year learning curve.

 And for those who are exploring cruising, this is a chance to see what other cruisers are like and how you'll fit in.
 To answer a lot of the questions about the lifestyle.

 Although I've been cruising over 12 years now, I still remember what it was like when we first started.
 I felt like I didn't know anything about what was expected or what was "normal."
 I had hundreds of questions, questions that weren't answered in any sailing classes, charters or cruising books that I found.

 That's what this course is designed to help with.
 To tell you more of what to expect, how things normally operate, what's considered okay and what's rude.
 Basically, I want to give you confidence about fitting into the cruising crowd.

 You'll find a total of eight modules in this course:

 And enrollment gives you access to a private Facebook group where you can meet other course participants and discuss your questions, worries, and triumphs with them and with me.
 You'll also get a free subscription to The Boat Galley Newsletter, a weekly collection of tips to make your transition to "cruiser" just that much smoother.

 If you've read even a few of my articles on The Boat Galley, you'll know that I'm a straight talker, without fluff.
 I don't repeat myself five times just so that the material looks longer.
 There's plenty to talk about without that!

 I promise not to waste your time.
 Each section is packed with useful information.
 John Herlig, who wrote "Using Your VHF Effectively" operates the same way.